 There are more obvious health risks when our dogs and cats are exposed to the toxins in passive smoke, such as allergies and respiratory issues like bronchitis and asthma.
 Health studies have also reported that very serious conditions, such as lung and nasal cancer in dogs and lymphoma in felines, can affect pets living with smokers.
 A dog with a longer nose or snout is more at risk of developing sinus and nasal cancer when living in a smoke-filled home.
 Dogs with short and medium-sized noses are more susceptible to lung cancer.

 Symptoms of nicotine poisoning in animals include cardiac abnormalities, seizures, tremors, vomiting and diarrhoea, constricted pupils and drooling.
 If you think your pet is suffering from any of these symptoms as the result of smoke inhalation, contact your Vet for advice.

-Prevention is much better
+Prevention is much better.

 Many owners are not aware of the devastating impact of passive smoking on their pets.
 There are several things you can do to reduce the risk of nicotine poisoning.
-The most obvious is to smoke outside the home to prevent damaging particles collecting on furniture and floorcoverings.
+The most obvious is to smoke outside the home to prevent damaging particles from collecting on furniture and floorcoverings.

 - Always wash your hands after smoking and before touching your pet

 - Wash our hair after smoking, especially if a child or pet is cuddling up near to you